 Turmeric is a superfood that has anti-inflammatory properties along with a mellow flavor.
 But what happens if you don’t have turmeric on hand?
-This post shares the best turmeric substitutes.
+This post shares the best turmeric substitutes that are also healthy to use.

 Spoonful of turmeric powder with turmeric root.